zxkmm/siyuan_fake_workspace/README.md

 # Usage
 After installation, a button for this plugin will appear in the top bar.
 Through this button, you can quickly configure and activate different "pseudo workspaces."
+Also you can click the doctree menu icon or text to open same menu.